How to improve your TV's sound: budget and premium options for better audio

 A good pair of headphones

 Sometimes, getting better audio doesn’t mean turning the volume up to 11 or setting up huge speakers all around your room.
 Sometimes all it takes is a good pair of headphones.
-You may live with someone who doesn't much care for football, after all.
+You may live with someone who doesn't much care for football or Fast & Furious movies.

 If you have a decent pair of home headphones, they most likely come with a 3m cable.
 That should be long enough to plug into the back of your TV (if not, you can get cable extenders).